 The more they know about you — where you live, what your job is, what music you like, etc. — the more effectively they can personalize the ads they show you.

 By now, most of this is common knowledge.
-But what is rarely discussed is how they are spreading their influence beyond their own platforms across the rest of the internet, and in doing so, maximizing the amount of money they can make from each user.
+But what is rarely discussed is how these companies are spreading their influence beyond their own platforms across the rest of the internet.
+In doing so, Facebook, Google, and Twitter, are maximizing the amount of money they can make from each user.

 Big Tech’s profits are exploding

 Many people appear to accept that privacy is a fair price to pay for such convenient services.
 However, few people realize how these services invade your privacy even when not you are not using them.

 A new analysis from ProtonMail shows that Facebook’s advertising revenue has jumped 3,600% since 2010, despite user numbers only growing 310%.